[ Skip Main Nav ]

 Flexibility counts when your time is in demand.
 University of Phoenix gives you the option of learning online around your schedule and personal needs, or of attending classes at one of our participating locations across the country.

 The Bachelor of Science in Nursing and Master of Science in Nursing programs at University of Phoenix are accredited by the Commission on Collegiate Nursing Education (CCNE) (aacn.nche.edu/ccne-accreditation).

 You can find academic support through the Center for Mathematics Excellence, the Center for Writing Excellence and our University Library, which features 30,000 full-text books, 44,000 journals and more than 250 individual information repositories.
 You can also find life and career coaching, financial advice, daily living and counseling resources through our Life Resource Center.

-If you’re ready to further your nursing education and have a greater understanding of evolving patient care requirements, contact an enrollment advisor today.
+If you’re ready to further your nursing education and have a greater understanding of evolving patient care requirements, contact an enrollment representative today.
 Specially-trained nursing advisors are available to help you.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.

 For more than 27 years, our Division of Nursing has been a leader in nursing education.
 More than 46,000 Division of Nursing graduates chose to pursue their degrees here.